Jordan’s ID gets recognition.

 The authentication side of e-ID is probably where the most exciting possibilities lie.

-Indeed, the electronic signature can revolutionize citizens' lives.
+Indeed, electronic signatures can revolutionize citizens' lives.

 Applications are numerous:

-- from online fiscal,
+- From online fiscal,

 - VAT and police declarations,